xuan11235813/languageModel/README.md

 3)how to reuse the tensorflow LSTM network (not anymore)

 4) The program will crash when the sentence is too long

+5) 17.10 change to BPE and fix the bug